ruth-mapr/drill/_docs/query/003-query-hbase.md

             | [B@349aaf0b | [B@175a1628 | [B@1b64a812 | [B@6d5643ca |[B@147db06f |
             | [B@3a7cbada | [B@52cf5c35 | [B@2baec60c | [B@5f4c543b |[B@2ec515d6 |

         Since Drill does not require metadata, you must use the SQL `CAST` function in some queries to get readable query results.

-    b.
-Issue the following query, that includes the `CAST` function, to see the data in the “`students`” table:
+     2. Issue the following query, that includes the `CAST` function, to see the data in the “`students`” table:

             SELECT CAST(students.clickinfo.studentid as VarChar(20)),
             CAST(students.account.name as VarChar(20)), CAST (students.address.state as
             VarChar(20)), CAST (students.address.street as VarChar(20)), CAST
             (students.address.zipcode as VarChar(20)), FROM hbase.students;

         **Note:** Use the following format when you query a column in an HBase table:

              tablename.columnfamilyname.columnname

         For more information about column families, refer to [5.6.
 Column Family](http://hbase.apache.org/book/columnfamily.html).

        The query returns the data: